 Friable is a term often used in legal documents that refer to the carcinogen asbestos.
-In general, this consistency of asbestos materials are easily crumbled or turned to powder by touch.
+In general, this consistency of asbestos materials is easily crumbled or turned to powder by touch.
 Products with high friability (typically high asbestos-containing materials) give way with only light hand pressure.
 Typically, loose asbestos dust is considered dangerous because of the risk of cancer.

 Non-friable, however, does not mean that a material is safe to handle.
 Over time, these materials may become crumbled or powdery.
-Usually, this occurs through normal wear-and-tear on products, accidental or weather damage, or age.
+Usually, this occurs from normal wear-and-tear on products, accidental or weather damage, or age.

 Asbestos causes latent mesothelioma.
 Think you were exposed?
 Request a case evaluation to pinpoint the cause and who’s responsible.